vl43den/vl43den.github.io/about/index.md

 ## CTF Experience

-I actively participate in Capture The Flag competitions to sharpen my skills in areas like web exploitation, cryptography, reverse engineering, and forensics.
+I actively participate in Capture The Flag competitions to sharpen my skills in areas like web exploitation, cryptography, reverse engineering, and forensics (love it).
 Check out my [write-ups](/writeups/) to see detailed solutions from events I've competed in.

 ---